 Marker Bar and Status Indicator are available in ASP.NET markup files as well, to help you navigate between code issues that ReSharper discovers.

-ReSharper provides 25 context actions to help you in common ASP.NET markup scenarios.
+ReSharper provides a number of context actions to help you in common ASP.NET markup scenarios.

 When you inline code render blocks in your aspx pages using C# or VB.NET, ReSharper's syntax highlighting helps you: